-Business brokerage and financial services group K3 Capital (LON:K3C) shares dropped today as it released a trading update trimming its expectations for full year profits.
-The share price tanked 20% on open, but this does not tell the full story:
+K3 Capital Profit Warning: Business brokerage and financial services group K3 Capital (LON:K3C) shares dropped today as it released a trading update trimming its expectations for full year profits.
+The share price tanked 20% on open, but this does not tell the full story.

 As we can see from the chart, the share price has been tanking for some time.
 The latest update was in January, and since then the share price has dropped almost by half on no public news.
 The obvious inference is that there must be advance knowledge of this, and unfortunately retail shareholders are the ones holding the dud.

 Prior to this, K3 had been a rather decent success story.
-Raising £17.3m on IPO in 2017 and has successfully grown revenues and share price in the following year, and the share price was approaching 400p.
-Cited as one of the growing stars in the small-cap space, we can easily see that this business might be one of the few that are counter-cyclical, as any downturn may lead to small businesses either becoming distressed or divesting/merging.
+Raising £17.3m on IPO in 2017 it has successfully grown revenues and share price in the following year.
+The share price was approaching 400p.
+Cited as one of the growing stars in the small-cap space, we can easily see that this business might be one of the few that are counter-cyclical.
+Any downturn may lead to small businesses either becoming distressed or divesting/merging.

 The warning comes in a trading update: